 All students are required to maintain a minimum of 2.0 grade point average in order to qualify for a certificate or a diploma.
 If a student maintains a 2.0 grade point average, a grade of D will be acceptable for successful completion of a course.
 A grade of F is not acceptable for the completion of a course for graduation.
 The grading system is as follows:

 In order to drop a class, the Registrar must be notified.
 It is not sufficient to notify the instructor only.
 Forms for dropping a class are available and must be filled out and submitted to the Registrar prior to withdrawing from the class.
-Refunds on tuition will only be made on a pro-rate basis for class time not attended up through the fourth week of classes.
+Refunds on tuition will only be made on a pro-rated basis for class time not attended up through the fourth week of classes.

 When adding a class, the student must follow the same procedures as above.
 However, the completed form must be approved by the Registrar prior to the student’s attendance of that class.

-Requests for extension of exams or special assignments.
 It is the responsibility of the student to complete all exams and special assignments within the time specified.
 If, due to circumstances beyond the student’s control, exams or special assignments cannot be completed by the required date, the student may request an extension through the Registrar in writing.
 All requests will be reviewed by the FLBI administration.
 However, any request for an extension must be made by the student, in writing, prior to the class in which an exam or special assignment is due.
 No consideration will be given after the date that the exam or special assignment is due.
 This could result in failure of such class.